dmcalli2/malnutrition/README.md

 Zabihullah and Webb - study authors indicate that many children who were severely ill did not have their height recorded.
 This is likely to introduce bias which underestimates low w/h as a risk factor for pneumonia mortality.
 This may be something relevant to other studies.

-Lazzerini/Hooli - these two studies cover the same children on the same database both looking at weight/age.
+Lazzerini/Hooli/Enarson - these three studies cover the same children on the same database all looking at weight/age.
 Only Lazzerini included as more recent and includes more children.
 Hooli also had lots of missing data making its results slightly questionable.

 Nantanda - definition of malnutrition not included in published study but clarified by study author via e-mail